killfrenzy96/KillFrenzyAvatarText/README.md

 - KAT_Pointer (Int): Used to indicate which section of text you are editing.
 The range of this depends on how many sync parameters there are.
 (Equal to 128 letters / X sync parameters)
 - KAT_CharSyncX (Float): The X letter within the pointer that is being edited.
 Each (1 / 127) increment represents a different character.

-If you require additional information, please join the official VRChat server (https://discord.gg/vrchat) and send me a message directly (KillFrenzy#7777).
+If you require additional information, please join the official VRChat server (https://discord.gg/vrchat) or Alpha Blend Interactive server (https://discord.gg/abi) and send me a message directly (KillFrenzy#7777).

 # Why have I made this?
 This will directly replace my old VRC Avatar Keyboard system.
 It replaces the particle text on the old keyboard with a shader setup.
 This greatly improves performance and even makes it possible to place this on an excellent performance ranked avatar.